A Robust Solution Procedure for Hyperelastic Solids with Large Boundary Deformation: The problem under consideration

-The problem is to find a function $\phi:B_0\rightarrow R^d$ that specifies the new position of the body.
+The problem is to find a function $\phi\mbox{:}B_0\rightarrow {\R}^d$ that specifies the new position of the body.
 Let $B$ denote $\phi(B_0)$.
 For a point $\XX\in B_0$, let $\x=\phi(\XX)$.
 Let $F$ be the deformation gradient, i.e., $F=d\phi/d\XX=d\x/d\XX$.
 It is assumed that $F(\XX)$ has a positive determinant for all $\XX$.
-The {\em Green strain} is defined to be $E=(F^TF-I)/2$.
+The {\em Green-Lagrange strain tensor} is defined to be $E=(F^TF-I)/2$.
 Let scalar function $\Psi(F)$ be the {\em strain energy function}, which is assumed to be a property of the material.
-For this paper, we assume that $\Psi$ depends only on two matrix invariants of $E$, namely $J=\det(F)=\sqrt{\det(2E+I)}$ and $I_1=\trace(F^TF)=\trace(2E+I)$.
+For this paper, we assume that $\Psi$ depends only on two scalar invariants of tensor $E$, namely $J=\det(F)=\sqrt{\det(2E+I)}$ and $I_1=\trace(F^TF)=\trace(2E+I)$.
 Further specializing the model, the strain energy is then taken to have the following form suggested by Ciarlet and Geymonat in \cite{Ciarlet} for compressible Mooney-Rivlin materials where $\lambda, \mu >0$ are material parameters.
+Compressible Moo-\\ney-Rivlin theory has been used for analyzing large elastic deformations of soft materials, including rubber~\cite{mooney_rivlin_original}; porous polymers, such as porous polyethylenes used as insulation boards for construction, protective packaging materials, insulated drinking cups, and flotation devices~\cite{gibson_ashby}; and biological tissues~\cite{weichert}; as well as other applications.

 For the $d = 2$ case, we assume that $B_0$ is 3D but that the $z$-displacement is identically $0$ and that the $x$- and $y$-displacements depend only on $x$ and $y$; these are called {\em plane strain} assumptions.
 Thus, $E$ has a last row and column of all zeros, and the Mooney-Rivlin formula in \eref{eq:MR-model} is applied to this $E$ to come up with the strain energy function for the $d = 2$ case.
 The condition for static equilibrium (written in minimization form) is that

 is minimized among all choices of $\phi$ that satisfy the Dirichlet boundary condition, i.e., that satisfy $\phi(\XX)=\phi_0(\XX)$ for all $\XX\in \Gamma_D$.